AzureAD/microsoft-authentication-library-for-js/docs/request.md

 ## Refresh Token Flow

 ### Public APIs
 - [acquireTokenByRefreshToken](https://azuread.github.io/microsoft-authentication-library-for-js/ref/msal-node/classes/_src_client_publicclientapplication_.publicclientapplication.html#acquiretokenbyrefreshtoken): This API acquires a token by exchanging the refresh token provided for a new set of tokens.
 The request is of the type [RefreshTokenRequest](https://azuread.github.io/microsoft-authentication-library-for-js/ref/msal-common/modules/_src_request_refreshtokenrequest_.html).
 The `refresh token` is never returned to the user in a response, but can be accessed from the user cache.
-It is recommended that you use acquireTokenSilent() for silent scenarios.
-When using acquireTokenSilent(), MSAL will handle the caching and refreshing of tokens automatically.
+It is recommended that you use `acquireTokenSilent()` for non-interactive scenarios.
+When using `acquireTokenSilent()`, MSAL will handle the caching and refreshing of tokens automatically.

 ``` javascript
 const config = {